 Last month the ECtHR decided to make a “fast-track” evaluation for the application of Ahmet Altan and Mehmet Altan, citing multiple violations of the European Convention on Human Rights.

 According to various reports, between 150 and 200 journalists are behind bars in Turkey.

 The failed military coup attempt on July 15 killed over 240 people and wounded more than a thousand others.
-Immediately after the putsch, the Justice and Development Party (AKP) government along with President Recep Tayyip Erdoğan pinned the blame on the Gülen movement despite the lack of any evidence to that effect.
+Immediately after the putsch, the Justice and Development Party (AKP) government along with President Recep Tayyip Erdoğan pinned the blame on the Gülen movement.

 In the currently ongoing post-coup purge, over 135,000 people, including thousands within the military, have been purged due to their real or alleged connection to the Gülen movement, according to a statement by the labor minister on Jan.
 10. As of March 1, 93,248 people were being held without charge, with an additional 46,274 in pre-trial detention.